BlakeDarrow/DarrowTools/source/sphinx/ThisToThat.rst

 -  **Update Addon**

-   Before updating, it is suggested to save your user preferences.
+ .. important:: **Before updating**, it is suggested to save your user preferences.
 See :ref:`duserprefs`

 .. raw:: html